Enrolments for new Year 7 students in 2021 are now open.

 School fees and levies are in general exempt from GST.

-Year 7 new enrolments 2020 Academic Scholarship Applications open today, Monday January 14th.
+Year 7 new enrolments 2021 Academic Scholarship Applications have now closed.

 These scholarships are awarded on the basis of performance on the scholarship examination.